PROJMGNT 7012 - Project Governance and Contracts

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.As a guide, a 3 unit course comprises a total of 156 hours work (this includes face-to-face contact, any online components, and self directed study).

 This is a draft schedule and session dates are a guide only.
 The timetable may be changed during the course delivery if necessary.

-Session Content 1 Why project governance – what is it and what are the key drivers?
-2 What are the key project governance principles?
+Days Content Readings/Activities 1&2 Course Notes Why project governance – what is it and what are the key drivers?
+What are the key project governance principles?

 Terminology, what is ‘project governance’ and why is it important?

 Effective project decision making Establishing the ‘prudency’ of the capital spend